Learn

 Anti-Snoring Pillows: What Actually Works (and What's Marketing)

-Anti-snoring pillows promise to fix snoring without devices, drugs, or surgery.
-Some do help — by enforcing side sleeping or elevating the head.
-Most are overpriced wedge pillows.
-Here's how to tell the difference.
+Some anti-snoring pillows help by enforcing side sleeping or elevating your head; most are overpriced wedges.
+How to tell the difference.

 Read →